ncatlab/nlab-content/pages/8/7/0/7/17078/content.md

 [[!redirects Kyle Ferendo]]
 [[!redirects Kaya Ferendo]]
 I'm a visiting assistant professor at UC Riverside.
 Before that, I was a graduate student at Brown University under [[Tom Goodwillie]].
+Before that, I was an undergraduate at Amherst College, where I studied under [[Michael Ching]].
 [Here](https://kayaarro.site) is my webpage.
-My research interest is [[higher category theory]].

-My undergraduate institution was Amherst College, where I studied with [[Michael Ching]].
-I've decided to fill out this page so that when I make tweaks to $n$Lab articles, people know who is to blame.
+My research interest is [[higher category theory]], and more specifically functor calculi, and more specifically functor calculi in the mold of [[Michael Weiss]]' [[orthogonal calculus]].

 If you'd like to contact me for any reason, I can be reached at kaya (dot) arro (at) ucr (dot) edu.